isabella232/kendo-react-animation/docs/expand/index.md

 # Expand Overview

 This article assumes that you are well-acquainted with the basics of the Animation component.
-For more information, refer to the [article on Animation fundamentals]({% slug fundamentals_animation_kendouiforreact %}).
+For more information, refer to the [article on its fundamentals]({% slug fundamentals_animation_kendouiforreact %}).

-The Kendo UI Expand component for React shows or hides a single element by animating the height of the root element.
+The Kendo UI Expand shows or hides a single element by animating the height of the root element.
 The component uses the [ReactTransitionGroup](https://facebook.github.io/react/docs/animation.html) component to detect which children are entering or leaving.

-The entering element will be shown with a gradual height transition from 0% to 100%.
-The leaving element will be hidden with a gradual height transition from 100% to 0%.
+The entering element is shown with a gradual height transition from 0% to 100%.
+The leaving element is hidden with a gradual height transition from 100% to 0%.

-> * Only entering or leaving elements from the DOM will be animated.
+> * Only entering or leaving elements from the DOM are animated.
-> * In order for the Kendo UI Expand component to work, it must always be present in the rendering tree.
+> * In order for the Expand to work, it must always be present in the rendering tree.

 ## Default Setup

-The example below demonstrates the default setup of a Kendo UI Expand for React.

 ```html-preview
   <style>